-Description: This course will train students in the physical principles underlying current carriers in semiconductor materials; static and dynamic characteristics of diodes and transistors; biasing methods and concepts of amplification; analysis of basic BJT and FET circuits; frequency response of one and two stage amplifiers; troubleshooting; analysis by computer simulation.
+Description: This course will train students in the physical principles underlying the analysis and application of electronic circuits as applied to the telecommunications industry.
+Topics include concepts of amplification; frequency response of one and two stage amplifiers; op-amps; filters; troubleshooting; and analysis by computer simulation.
 This course makes extensive use of computer simulations and communications both in and out of the classroom; use of a laptop computer is required.
 Lab fee applies.